Welcome to the brewing page on Pixie’s Pocket!

 Questions and Answers about Brewing Mead

-Is stratification of the must a problem and if it is what do i do?
+Is stratification of the must a problem and if it is what should I do?

 Stratification, or the separation of the honey and liquid in the fermenter, is normal if you did a mead recipe where there is little to no heating of the water before adding the honey.
 If you use such a method, make sure you shake the everloving heck out of your gallon jug after you pitch the yeast.
 If the layers appear while you are still in fermentation, you can try to give it a stir or mix with a sanitized tool.